fmeiraf/fernandomeirafilho.github.io/content/posts/banqstream.md

 **A tip**

-If you are creating ML apps - even for API wrappers - I would totally recommend that you check the cached functions ([st.cache_data](https://docs.streamlit.io/library/api-reference/performance/st.cache_data) and [st.cache_resource](https://docs.streamlit.io/library/api-reference/performance/st.cache_resource)).
+If you are creating ML apps - and/or API wrappers - I would totally recommend that you check the cached functions ([st.cache_data](https://docs.streamlit.io/library/api-reference/performance/st.cache_data) and [st.cache_resource](https://docs.streamlit.io/library/api-reference/performance/st.cache_resource)).
 This will speed up the experience of your users (and prevent you for running a bunch of unecessary calls).

 ### Using OpenAI